DInnaD/labnotebook/content/lab-notebook/2011-01-20-estimating-phylogenetic-signal-lambda-on-large-trees.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-01-20 19:21:23
+date: 2011-01-20T19:21:23Z
-layout: post
+redirects:
+- /wordpress/archives/808
+- /archives/808
 slug: estimating-phylogenetic-signal-lambda-on-large-trees
 title: Estimating phylogenetic signal (lambda) on large trees
-redirects: [/wordpress/archives/808, /archives/808]
-categories:
-- evolution
+url: /2011/01/20/estimating-phylogenetic-signal-lambda-on-large-trees/
 ---

 Used a simulated tree of 600 taxa to show that lambda distribution continues to improve with larger taxa.
 Recall the results with 13 taxa and with 23 taxa: